Energy Efficiency and Renewable Energy, Department of Energy.

 DOE recognizes that some States do not have a State commercial building energy code, or have a State code that does not apply to all commercial buildings.
 If local building energy codes regulate commercial building design and construction (rather than a State code), the State must review and make all reasonable efforts to update, as authorized, those local codes to determine whether they meet or exceed the 2013 edition of Standard 90.1.
 States may base their certifications on reasonable actions by units of general-purpose local government.
 Each such State must review the information obtained from the local governments, and gather any additional data and testimony in preparing its own certification.

 The applicability of any State revisions to new or existing buildings would be governed by the State building codes.
-States should be aware that the DOE considers high-rise (greater than three stories) multi-family residential buildings as commercial buildings for energy code purposes, as is consistent with the scope of Standard 90.1.
+States should be aware that the DOE considers high-rise (greater than three stories) multi-family residential buildings as commercial buildings for Start Printed Page 27792energy code purposes, as is consistent with the scope of Standard 90.1.
 Consequently, commercial buildings, for the purposes of certification, would include high-rise multi-family residential buildings, hotels, motels, and other transient residential building types of any height.